 The problem of overuse, unnecessary care, or low-value care is increasingly a focus of the national health policy conversation.
 Estimates suggest that as much as one-third of health care spending in the United States is of low-value or wasteful.
 Many factors contribute to the problem, including increased patient demand, information asymmetry, perverse financial incentives for providers, and a culture of “more is better than less.”

 In order to advance research development and to inform efforts to reduce overuse in the United States and globally, AcademyHealth and the ABIM Foundation have been partnering since 2014.
 Initially assessing the landscape of research being conducted on low-value care, we then focused on priorities for studies of interventions to reduce low-value care, which were then disseminated to multiple research funders.
 From these initial efforts, the partnership has evolved with development of a research community on low-value care composed of diverse stakeholders to coordinate efforts in low-value care research and an initiative to develop priorities for patient-centered low-value care measures.
+In 2018, the Donaghue Foundation joined AcademyHealth and the ABIM Foundation in supporting the research community on low-value care.

 Pilots & Programs